VeloClub is CyclingTips’ membership program which brings us closer to our members, and connects likeminded cycling enthusiasts.

 As a race reporter, you follow the teams, riders, events and the season intensely.
 You know each rider’s strengths and weaknesses, an event’s history and a team’s tactics.
 Over time, you become a bit of an expert on women’s cycling, and our race reporter, Jeanine Laudy, put her expertise to use when analysing the inaugural UCI Women’s WorldTour after the first five rounds were completed.
 At the end of the season, a complete analysis followed, but this intermediate analysis served as an interesting conversation starter and insight into women’s cycling’s first WorldTour.

-As we’re heading towards the sixth round in the Women’s WorldTour next week at the Fleche Wallone, it’s time to reflect a little bit on the first five races of this new women’s cycling event.
+As we’re heading toward the sixth round of the Women’s WorldTour next week at the Fleche Wallone, it’s time to reflect a little bit on the first five races of this new women’s cycling series.